pluralsight/hydra-spark/README.md

 ## Contribution and Development
 Contributions via Github Pull Request are welcome.
 See the TODO for some ideas.

 Profiling software provided by ![](https://www.yourkit.com/images/yklogo.png)

-YourKit supports open source projects with its full-featured [Java Profiler](https://www.yourkit.com/java/profiler/index.jsp).
+YourKit supports open source projects with its full-featured Java Profiler.
+YourKit, LLC is the creator of <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a>
+and <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>,
+innovative and intelligent tools for profiling Java and .NET applications.

 ## Contact